RevillWeb/rebel-router/README.md

 - [Demo](http://revillweb.github.io/rebel-router-demo/)
 - [Simple example](https://github.com/RevillWeb/rebel-router-examples/tree/master/getting-started)

-**Note:** Currently this is very much a work in progress.
-I'm working hard to add more desirable features such as History API support and getting the router field testing in real world applications.
+**Note: Currently this is very much a work in progress with no active development right now.**

-#Getting started
+# Getting started

 Rebel-router is designed to be used when building applications using the latest version of JavaScript and will need transpiling down to ES5 using [babel](https://babeljs.io/) or similar.